arpruss/ADCTouchSensor/README.md

-## ADCTouch
+## ADCTouchSensor
-ADCTouchSTM is a library that allows users to create a capacitive sensor without ANY external hardware.
+ADCTouchSensorSTM is a library that allows users to create a capacitive sensor without ANY external hardware.
-It is based on the ideas in https://github.com/martin2250/ADCTouch
+It is based on the ideas and code in https://github.com/martin2250/ADCTouch but extended to work on hardware other than AVR.

 ## Purpose
 Most capacitive touch libraries require two pins and a large resistor to acquire precise readings.
-This library inspired by the ADCTouch library makes use of internal wiring to get decent resolution with just a single pin (plus on some MCUs one extra sacrificial pin, shared between allows the touch sensors).
+This library makes use of internal wiring to get decent resolution with just a single pin (plus on some MCUs one extra sacrificial pin, shared between allows the touch sensors).

 ## Usage
-`ADCTouch touchSensor = ADCTouch(int analogPin, int sacrificialPin = -1);`
+`ADCTouchSensor touchSensor = ADCTouchSensor(int analogPin, int sacrificialPin = -1, unsigned delaytime = [device dependent]);`
-`touchSensor.begin();`
+`touchSensor.begin(unsigned samples=500);`
-`value = touchSensor.read(int samples=5);`
+`value = touchSensor.read(unsigned samples=5);`
-`value = touchSensor.readRaw(int samples=5);`
+`value = touchSensor.readRaw(unsigned samples=5);`

 * analogPin: The pin to read data from

 * sacrificialPin is grounded and used for internal purposes.
-It shouldn'tA be connected to anything (beware of shorts).
-A single sacrificialPin can be used for many ADCTouch instances.
+It shouldn't be connected to anything (beware of shorts).
+A single sacrificialPin can be used for many ADCTouchSensor instances.
 On the stm32f103c, you can omit the sacrificial pin, and an internal grounded ADC channel can be used.
-If your MCU has such a channel -- likely, the same one, namely 15 -- you can edit the library to support it (and email me)
+If your STM32F1 MCU has such a channel -- likely, the same one, namely 15 -- you can edit the library to support it (and email me)

+* delayTime is the amount of extra time to allow for charging up the touch pin; the default value is device dependent

 * samples: number of samples to take